 Attention: For proper cooling and airflow, replace the top cover after installing or removing an option.
 Operating the server for extended periods of time (over 30 minutes) with the top cover removed might damage server components.

-Removing the media-bay bezel
+Removing the server front door and the media-bay bezel